dgraph-io/dgraph-docs/content/graphql/federation/index.md

 This directive takes one field argument inside it: the `@key` field.
 There are few limitations on how to use `@key` directives:

 - Users can define the @key directive only once for a type
-- Support for multiple key types is not currently available.
+- Support for multiple key fields is not currently available.
 - Since the @key field acts as a foreign key to resolve entities from the service where it is extended, the field provided as an argument inside the @key directive should be of ID type or have the @id directive on it.

 For example -